Already a SmartRivers volunteer? Click here to login to the resources hub.

 1. Establish a hub and recruit volunteers

-You will need an organisation to host the hub.
+You will need an organisation to host the hub and unlock funding for the training.

 We need around 10 volunteers to launch a hub and a hub lead/coordinator (this is commonly a local conservation group).
 Hubs are river based.